dartlangfr/game-store-codelab/user-story-1.md

 <a name="user-story-1-hints"></a>
 > **Hints:**
 >
-> - Don't forget to add needed tags in `index.html` header
+> - Don't forget to add needed tags in `index.html` header [Using custom elements](https://www.dartlang.org/polymer-dart/#using-custom-elements)
 > - You need special CSS selectors (/deep/) for the styles to apply inside our webcomponents just like in our `app.css` file.
 Current CSS libs like bootstrap don't actually use them.
 For the styles to apply, import the style in each of your templates with:
 >
 >   ```html